jyrimatti/hseverywhere/README.rst

 - >>> ./run-in-android.sh
 - >>> ./run-in-osx.sh

-Browser and iOS simulator open automatically.
+Browser, iOS simulator and Android emulator open automatically.
-Android emulator needs to be running in advance.
 OSX opens XCode, in which you have to 'Run' the app (can this be done from the command line?).

 All can be run simultaneously.
+Give Android SDK location as a parameter if the default `~/Library/Android/sdk/` is not correct.
 Default port choices can be changed (except for Android) by giving new port as an argument, e.g.

 - >>> ./run-in-osx.sh 8191